 Certain medicines, which are not on the WHO list, are still frequently administered although their use is not recommended.
 These medicines have been included in this guide by entries marked by a grey diagonal line.

 The entries are classified according to the route of administration and in alphabetical order.
-This classification reflects the drug management system proposed in this manual (see Organisation and management of a pharmacy).
+This classification reflects the drug management system proposed in this manual (see Organization and management of a pharmacy).

 Only the main contra-indications, adverse effects, precautions and drug interactions of each drug have been indicated in this manual.
 For further detailed information refer to specialised literature.
 Concerning antiretrovirals, the interactions are too many to be listed: it is therefore essential to refer to specialised literature.